jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 <img src="/assets/ProxyAcquireRelease.png" alt="Factory with acquire() and release()" width = "80%" align="center" style="padding-right: 20px;">

 ## I don’t trust other developers.
 Heck, I don’t trust myself.
-This works, except for one minor problem - the technique only resides in the design.
-It is not a common practice.
+This works, except for one minor problem - the technique cannot be enforced, and it is not a common practice.
 Developers have to remember to call `release(Feature feature)` consistently.
 That’s not going to happen.
 I doubt that I’d even remember to call it consistently.

 Even if developers take every effort to call `release(…)` consistently, there’s still the issue of another developer adding a return before the `release(…)` or a premature Exception that bails out of the method before `release(…)` has been called.

-This is an insidious memory leak.
+This is an insidious resource/memory leak.
 The code will work even when `release(…)` is not called, so any issues are unlikely to be caught with testing.
-The code will still work in production for a while, but memory will be leaking.
-Memory resource exhaustion won’t manifest like a tire blowout while driving on the highway.
-It will manifest like a flat tire in the parking lot when leaving the office.
+The code will still work in production, for a while, but resources and memory will be leaking.
+Resource exhaustion won’t manifest like a tire blowout while driving on the highway.
+It will manifest like a slowly leaking flat tire in the parking lot.

 ## What Other Tools Are in our Toolbox?
 __CAVEAT: I have not been a C++ developer for over 10 years, and I was using an old release of C++ even then.
 Mechanisms for C++ resource management may have changed quite a bit since then.
 What I’m about to describe may not be current state of the art.__